rperezdattari/Interactive-Learning-with-Corrective-Feedback-for-Policies-based-on-Deep-Neural-Networks/README.md

 2. **CarRacing:** the same CarRacing environment of Gym with some bug fixes and modifications in the main loop for database generation.

+To download and install some pretrained networks (CarRacing autoencoder, CarRacing simulated teacher, CartPole simulated teacher) and a CarRacing database for training the autoencoder run (inside the folder `D-COACH`):

 ### Requirements
 * setuptools==38.5.1
 * numpy==1.13.3